 - Graduates of Unaccredited Medical Schools

 - Sequence of Steps

 - Attempts/Time Limits

-To be eligible, you must be in one of the following categories at the time you apply and on your test day:
+To be eligible, you must be in one of the following categories at the time you apply AND on the day of your examination:

 - a medical student officially enrolled in, or a graduate of, a US or Canadian medical school program leading to the MD degree that is accredited by the Liaison Committee on Medical Education (LCME),